- To Sua Trench – leap into the pool at the bottom of this deep collapse lava tube – One of the iconic locations of Samoa

 - Apia Markets

 - Explore the waterfalls and pools of the main rivers

 There are two longer days of cycling (35 and 32 kms) and 4 days of cycling 12-20 kms).
 There are opportunities to swim and snorkel every day and numerous waterfalls, pools and caves to explore along the way.
 As well as opportunities for kayak trips and a fishing half day.

 Cyclists should be comfortable cycling 40kms in a day with some hills.
 While the longest two days are 35 and 32 kms, the heat makes riding a bit harder.
 This trip can be coordinated with flights arriving Sunday or Monday and departing Wednesday.

-Accommodation is a mix of fales and motels.
+Accommodation is mainly resort based with a night along the way in a traditional fale .
 See FAQs for Cyclists for more details.

-Cycle around Upolu over 9-10 days on quiet sealed roads staying mostly on the beaches in traditional family run Beach Fales.
+Cycle around Upolu over 9 days on quiet sealed roads staying mostly in resorts or motels on the beaches with a night in traditional family run Beach Fales.

 The trip is partly about the cycling, but is more about the opportunities that cycling brings to meet the locals and get to know more about the culture.

-Ride in the mornings and spend the afternoons swimming, snorkelling or relaxing on the beach at your lagoon-side fales.
+Ride in the mornings and spend the afternoons swimming, snorkelling or relaxing on the beach at the lagoon-side fales.